pierre-24/stdlite/docs/app.md

 This page describe in details the inputs that `stdlite_run` takes.

+## Preamble

-In the following, "Keyword" refers to keywords that can be put in the TOML input, while "commmand line option" refers to option you can directly give the program.
+In the following, "Keyword" refers to keywords that can be put in the TOML input, while "command line option" refers to option you can directly give to the program.
 Note that a command line option, when it exists, have precedence over the TOML input file.

-## Preamble

-When a keyword type is "`str` (energy)", the energy is to be given in the format `"xxxYY"`, where `xxx` is a number, and `YY` is a unit.
+When a keyword type is "`str`/`float` (energy)", the energy is to be given in the format `"xxxYY"`, where `xxx` is a number, and `YY` is a unit.
 Currently, 3 units are supported: `au` ([atomic units](https://en.wikipedia.org/wiki/Atomic_units)), `eV` ([electronvolts](https://en.wikipedia.org/wiki/Electronvolt)), and `nm` (nanometers).
+If no unit are given, atomic units are assumed.
-Valid inputs are, *e.g.*, `"8.5eV"`, `"1200nm"`, `"0.25au"`, etc.
+Valid inputs are, *e.g.*, `"8.5eV"`, `"1200nm"`, `"0.25au"`, `1.25`, etc.

 ## General